RetroPie/RetroPie-Docs/docs/MAME.md

 ### **lr-imame4all**

-Place your lr-imame4all ROMs in
+Place your lr-imame4all ROMs and the BIOS file in
 ```
 /home/pi/RetroPie/roms/mame-mame4all
 ```